AlainPulfer/Leuko-Death/README.md

 # Leuko-Death

-**Leuko-Death** is a Python toolkit for processing and analyzing two-photon intravital movies stored in HDF5 files.
-The repository provides functionalities to read HDF5 movies, extract and save frames, and visualize 3D volumes.
-It also includes utilities for inspecting movie metadata and working with annotations.
+**Leuko-Death** is a Python toolkit for reading movies of cell death events acquired with two-photon intravital microscopy and stored in HDF5 files.
+The repository provides functionalities to read HDF5 movies, extract and save frames, and visualize 2D and 3D volumes.
+This repository and the related data provide the basis to build derivative datasets to design and test computational methods for the detectin and classifcation of cell death.

 ## Features
 - **HDF5 Reader**: